ChideraDev/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-converts BINARY variable from base 2 to base 10 prints a number with two decimal places counts the number of directories in the PATH variable
+converts BINARY variable from base 2 to base 10 prints a number with two decimal places counts the number of directories in the PATH variable prints all possible combinations of two letters, except oo